braindatalab/PyBispectra/README.md

 Analysis of phase-amplitude coupling, time delays, and non-sinusoidal waveshape provide important insights into electrophysiology data, but traditional analysis methods have critical limitations.
 In contrast, the bispectrum - the Fourier transform of the third order moment - offers approaches to perform such analyses whilst overcoming many of the limitations of traditional methods.

 ## Installation & Requirements:
-Install the package into the desired environment using pip `pip install pybispectra`<br/>
+Install the package into the desired environment using pip: `pip install pybispectra`<br/>
-More information on the [installation](https://pybispectra.readthedocs.io/en/main/installation.html) page.
+More information on the [installation](https://pybispectra.readthedocs.io/en/1.2.2/installation.html) page.

 ## Use:
-To get started with the toolbox, check out the [documentation](https://pybispectra.readthedocs.io/en/main/) and [examples](https://pybispectra.readthedocs.io/en/main/examples.html).
+To get started with the toolbox, check out the [documentation](https://pybispectra.readthedocs.io/en/1.2.2/) and [examples](https://pybispectra.readthedocs.io/en/1.2.2/examples.html).

 For instance, given some epoched time series, `data`, phase-amplitude coupling can be computed as: